Chris Hackett (American football)

 Chris Hackett (born August 3, 1993) is an American football safety who is currently a free agent.
 He played college football at TCU.

-Early years
+Early life

 Hackett attended John Tyler High School in Tyler, Texas.
 He was rated by Rivals.com as a three-star recruit and ranked as the No. 38 safety in the nation in 2011.
 He committed to Texas Christian University (TCU) to play college football.

 College career

 Hackett attended TCU from 2011 to 2014.
 After redshirting in 2011, Hackett became a starter his redshirt freshman season.
 He remained a starter through his junior season.

 After his junior season, Hackett entered the 2015 NFL draft.
 He finished his career with 224 tackles and 12 interceptions.